Weinberg Calls for Short Hold on Charter School Applications

 The state’s letter has sparked outrage and concern in Teaneck.
 Local school officials have said the $15.4 million figure represented around 20 percent of the public school budget and would force massive cuts to staff and programs.

-The Board of Education filed a petition to block the school and a court hearing has been scheduled for Monday.
+The and a court hearing has been scheduled for Monday.

 Jason Flynn, the proposed school's co-founder and a Teaneck parent, has said he would delay its opening if regulations for virtual schools are not addressed.
 The state will announce in January if the charter school is approved.